KindTechUK/KindTechUK.github.io/README.md

 # Kindtech Organization Website

 A modern, responsive static website for the Kindtech GitHub organization, built with HTML, CSS, and JavaScript.
+Our mission is to build open source technology for the charity sector, bridging the tech divide in data and AI usage.

 ## 🚀 Features

-- **Modern Design**: Clean, professional design with gradient backgrounds and smooth animations
+- **Modern Design**: Clean, professional design with warm orange gradient backgrounds and smooth animations
 - **Responsive Layout**: Fully responsive design that works on all devices
 - **Smooth Scrolling**: Navigation links with smooth scroll behavior
 - **Interactive Elements**: Hover effects and animations for better user experience